harmonicalchemy/modular-emacs/README.md

 **_Start up GNU Emacs v26.1 from the menu or command line and hold your breath!_**

 > **Note:** If you are on **Mac OS** you will have to start Emacs from the shell `bash` or `zsh` etc.  This is a workaround to get important environment variables into Emacs on Mac OS...
-Unfortunately I have not found a better solution to this problem yet... but you can dedicate a small terminal window for this purpose and then minimize the terminal window it while you are working in Emacs.
+Unfortunately I have not found a better solution to this problem yet... but you can dedicate a small terminal window for this purpose and then minimize the terminal window while you are working in Emacs.
 With that workaround everything will work on Mac OS the same as it does on Linux, etc.

 After a lot of super computing lisp number crunching flashing away in your minibuffer _(wait wait wait...)_ Then **Bam!** You should now see your new emacs pop up with the **Welcome to Harmonic Alchemy Modular Emacs!** scratch buffer in a frame with a pre-determined row/column initial size!